Faculty Assistant II (Full-time)

 - Interest or experience in global health or research ethics.

-This is a term position ending on January 31, 2018.
 All formal written offers will be made by FAS HR.

 OEB is a diverse and vibrant department with a broad range of research and teaching interests, ranging from the evolution and control of gene expression patterns within individuals and populations to the dynamics of ecosystems.
 Field and laboratory studies are key to understanding the evolution of organisms, how biodiversity is generated and maintained, how organisms work, and how organisms interact with their environment.
 OEB has close working associations with its allied institutions: the Museum of Comparative Zoology (MCZ) and the Harvard University Herbaria (HUH), as well as the Arnold Arboretum and the Harvard Forest.
 These institutions and their collections offer an unparalleled, rich set of resources for OEB students, faculty, visitors and staff.